Effective procedure for the treatment of gum disease

 - Genetic susceptibility

-Normal treatment for gum disease is scaling and root planing (SRP), which is a non-surgical approach of cleaning up the surface areas of the teeth and their root which may be exposed due to gum economic crisis.
+Normal treatment for gum disease is scaling and root planing (SRP), which is a non-surgical approach of cleaning up the surface areas of the teeth and their root.
 This gets rid of tartar, plaque and bacteria from the gum surrounding the root, and promotes the healthy regrowth of the gum tissue.

 Alternatively, the periodontist might perform gum flap surgery, which, as explained by the NIDCR, surgically the gum tissue is cut and flapped back to permit deep cleaning around the roots below.
 The gum tissue is then sutured back into location to recover.